Tuesday, February 10, 2015

 The System Unification Method session was designed to help re-fold, restructure and unite the host with the parts safely and protectively.
 The SUM experience assists the survivor in taking back control of the whole and achieving balance.
 SUM allows the brain to move from a state of being reactive to a state of proactive involvement with life.

-To learn more on healing DID through Trauma Coaching.
+To learn more about healing DID through Trauma Coaching.

 Please visit my website.